 What a drag.
 We’d been in a deep freeze for five days already.
 One of the two tankless-water-heater intake lines had frozen so we had no hot water at that end of the house.

-Brent, concerned about sensor batteries, had moved two of our bikes inside from the garage.
+Brent, concerned about sensor batteries, moved two of our bikes inside from the garage.
 Then a retro one with old, vulnerable tires.
 Before I knew it, all the rest of them had slipped indoors.
 We had to ooch sideways to sit at the breakfast table.

 Two inches of ice encrusted the swimming pool.
 Rolling blackouts kept us guessing (unlike some friends and family, our outages have been fairly short with a couple of hours in between).
-Only about four inches of snow had fallen, but swirling wind had piled it a foot deep–in front of the garage door.
+Only about four inches of snow had fallen, but swirling wind had piled it a foot deep– right in front of the garage door.